The best lie-flat car seats for newborns 2025

 Will it fit your car?: As some of our testers found, the lie-flat car seats can take up more space so it's worth checking the dimensions before buying.
 If you have another car seat in the back you might find that some larger car seats such as the Joie Calmi, may not fit.

-Safety regulations: All of the car seats we've recommended are tested to R129 standards which is the latest testing but should make sure that whatever you buy has gone through rigorous crash test procedures.
+Safety regulations: All of the car seats we've recommended are tested to R129 standards, which is the latest testing, but you should make sure that whatever car seat you buy has gone through rigorous crash test procedures.

 Travel system compatibility: If you're planning to use your car seat with a travel system, check that it is compatible.